python-websockets/websockets/docs/topics/design.rst

 prevent cancellation.

-:meth:`~legacy.protocol.WebSocketCommonProtocol.close` waits for the data transfer task to terminate with :func:`~asyncio.wait_for`.
+:meth:`~legacy.protocol.WebSocketCommonProtocol.close` waits for the data transfer task to terminate with :func:`~asyncio.timeout`.
 If it's canceled or if the timeout elapses, :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` is canceled, which is correct at this point.
 :meth:`~legacy.protocol.WebSocketCommonProtocol.close` then waits for